open-mmlab/mmocr/README.md

 ## Latest Updates

-**The default branch has been switched to `1.x` from `main`, and we encourage users to migrate to the latest version, though it comes with some cost.
-Please refer to [Migration Guide](https://mmocr.readthedocs.io/en/dev-1.x/migration/overview.html) for more details.**
+**The default branch is now `main` and the code on the branch has been switched to v1.0.0.
+The old `main` branch (v0.6.3) code now exists on the `0.x` branch.** If you have been using the `main` branch and encounter upgrade issues, please read the [Migration Guide](https://mmocr.readthedocs.io/en/dev-1.x/migration/overview.html) and notes on [Branches](https://mmocr.readthedocs.io/en/dev-1.x/migration/branches.html) .

 v1.0.0rc6 was released in 2023-03-07.